interaction-lab/OpenHMI/OpenSense Workspace/README.md

 Launch OpenSense's UI by double clicking `OpenSense.WPF.exe`.
 It should look like the following picture.

 > Sometimes, Windows will prompt you a warning window saying there are risks running this software (OpenSense WPF Application in this case).
 Windows gives this warning because OpenSense has a handy feature that it scans its own folder looking for components and loads them dynamically.
-However, in our case, all components in the ZIP bundle are written by the development team, and we did not bought a certificate from Microsoft for signing it.
+However, in our case, all components in the ZIP bundle are written by the development team, and we did not buy a certificate from Microsoft for signing it.
 If you have concern about security issues, you can try to run it in a virtual machine, like Hyper-V.

 ![OpenSense main window.](images/main-window-360px.png)